Wizard's Quest: Reception

 In the January–February 1980 edition of The Space Gamer (Issue No. 26), Mark Brady concluded that it "is a fun little game".

 In the January 1980 edition of Dragon (Issue 33), Bill Fawcett called Wizard's Quest "just plain fun."
-He found the game components to be of excellent quality, although he was disappointed by the nondescript artwork on the counters.
+He found the game components to be of excellent quality, although he was disappointed by the undistinguished artwork on the counters.
 Fawcett especially admired the simplicity of the rules, and recommended the game, saying, "Wizard’s Quest is a game that makes for a few pleasant hours.
 Like Risk or Cosmic Encounter, much depends upon how the players approach the game.
 It will tend to be as cutthroat or calm as the group makes it.
 The large number of variables ensure that every game will be different from the last.
 If such a thing as a Light Gaming Classic could exist, then Avalon Hill, which seems to specialize in Classic games, may have produced one."

 In Issue 77 of the UK magazine Games & Puzzles, Nick Palmer called it "really a sort of murderous treasure hunt."
 He noted that "you can play this solitaire, but all the fun is in the multi-player interaction, with increasingly desperate attempts to stop the more successful players as their forces bear down on the final treasure."
 Palmer concluded by giving the game an Excitement grade of 4 out of 5.